bluesky/tiled/docs/source/how-to/tune-caches.md

 This section describes a feature of the Tiled *server*.
 For client-side caching, see {doc}`../tutorials/caching`.

-## Data Cache
+## Object Cache

-The Tiled server Tiled stores chunks of recently-used data in worker memory.
+The Tiled server Tiled stores objects such as file handles for frequently-opened files or chunks of frequently-used data in worker memory.
 (The ability to externalize the data in a shared cache, like Redis, is planned.)
 It can use this to expedite future requests.
-By default, it will use up to 15% of RAM (total physical memory) for its data cache.
+By default, it will use up to 15% of RAM (total physical memory) for its object cache.
 This is meant to leave plenty of room for data analysis and other memory-hungry software that may be running on the same machine.

 If Tiled is running on a dedicated data server, you may wish to turn this up as high as 70%.
 If Tiled is running on a resource-constrained laptop, you may